logphile/logphile.github.io/_posts/2023-12-19-install-bicep.md

 <img src="https://i.imgur.com/3DPFB2u.png" alt="Check Bicep CLI version error" width="100%" />
 _Azure Bicep CLI version error_

 Remember, the "Azure CLI automatically installs the Bicep CLI when a command is executed that needs it."
-We haven't run any commands that would automatically install the Bicep CLI.
+We haven't run any commands that would trigger the  install of the Bicep CLI.
 The prompt says to run `az bicep install`.
 Okay.

 <img src="https://i.imgur.com/COYxyJ6.png" alt="Azure Bicep CLI install" width="100%" />
 _Running Azure Bicep CLI install_